MacsiDigital/laravel-api-client/README.md

     	'password' => 'required|string|max:10',
     ];
 ```
-As you can see we set the field and any regular Laravel validation logic in the persistAttribute, if there is no validion we can pass ''.
+As you can see we set the field and any regular Laravel validation logic in the persistAttribute, if there is no validation we can pass ''.

 We can also extend this to include relationships.
 It may look like so:-